duckduckwd/job-tracker-application/CONTRIBUTING.md

 - Use React.memo for expensive components
 - Implement proper loading states
-- Optimize database queries
+- Optimise database queries
 - Use pagination for large datasets

 ### Bundle Size

 - Monitor bundle size with each change
 - Use dynamic imports for large dependencies
-- Optimize images and assets
+- Optimise images and assets
 - Remove unused dependencies

 ## Accessibility Guidelines